 This area has prospered as a critical junction point between Kyoto, Nara, and Ise for 500 years, and was originally developed as a castle town for the Akiyama clan, which ruled the region.
-Today, it feels like a Japanese architecture museum, containing many historic buildings unchanged since the Edo Period (16th-18th century).
+Today, it feels like a Japanese architecture museum, containing many historic buildings unchanged since the Edo Period (1603–1868).

 Address